In an effort to assist residents

 with their leaf pick-up, the City will allow residents to

-City Compost Facility, should residents not wish to wait on
+to the City Compost Facility, should residents not wish to wait

-their scheduled leaf pick-up date by City crews.
-Residents may
+on their scheduled leaf pick-up date by City crews.
+Residents

-contact the Street Department to schedule a time to take their
+may contact the Street Department to schedule a time to take

 Normally, the cost to dispose of